eloj/radix-sorting/README.md

 In the first pass we read the input in order and write out indeces in the correct positions in the indeces buffer.
 In subsequent passes we alternate reading via, and writing the indeces buffers.

-The extra indirection from looking up the key via the indeces array is likely to have negative implications for performance, but we'll revisit this issue at a later date.
+As with sorting via pointers, the extra indirection from looking up the key via the indeces array is likely to have negative implications for performance.
+We'll revisit this issue at a later date.

 On the plus side, we have now decoupled the size of the auxiliary buffer(s) from the size of the objects in the input array.
-Yes, we need to allocate a buffer of twice the _length_ as when we're sorting by value, but we only need room for two indeces per entry, so the _size_ of the auxilary buffer(s) is directly related to the number of objects being sorted.
-In other words, if we're sorting fewer than 64K objects, we can use 16-bit indeces, and so on.
+Yes, we need to allocate a buffer twice the _length_ of that when we're sorting by value, but we only need room for two indeces per entry, so the _size_ of the auxilary buffer(s) is directly related to the number of objects being sorted.
+In other words, if we're sorting fewer than 2^16 objects, we can use 16-bit indeces to save space and improve cache behaviour.

 ## <a name="key-derivation"></a> Key derivation